joanna350/Apache-Log-Formatter/Readme.md

 ### Satavia Project
-- process a set of access log files from a user-given directory path
+- process a set of access log files from a user-given $directory path
-- produce a report in .json and export to user-set output_path
+- produce a report in .json and export to user-set $output_path

 ### Environment
 - Ubuntu 18.04